Snaacky/thewiki/docs/faq/faq-general.md

 ## Where can I download smaller sized episodes?

-For those low on data or storage, HEVC mini encodes on nyaa are the best option.
+For those low on data or storage, HEVC mini encodes on Nyaa are the best option.
 In terms of quality, they'll be equal to or often better than streaming sites.
-Simply search `anime name hevc` in the category `Anime - English Translated` on nyaa and sort by seeds.
+Simply search `anime name hevc` in the category `Anime - English Translated` on Nyaa and sort by seeds.
 The most common release groups doing these are - Judas, Akihito, Ember, DB, and Cleo.

 ## Where can I find subbed/dubbed anime?

 Streaming sites usually have (dub) in the title to differentiate dubs, the default version without a (dub) tag is the subbed one.

 Nyaa and torrents have something called dual audio where the mkv files include both japanese and english audio with accompanying subtitle tracks.
-All the dubs you'll find on nyaa are dual audio.
+All the dubs you'll find on Nyaa are dual audio.
 If it doesn't say dual audio then it's sub only.

 ## How long will I have to wait for the newest anime episode to be available on streaming sites and torrents?